Jasonette/documentation/docs/actions.md

 ####Manually specifying the template to render

 But sometimes you can also specify the template name.
-For exmaple, we may want to render a template named `empty` instead of the default `body` template:
+For example, we may want to render a template named `empty` instead of the default `body` template:

     {
       "$jason": {